Thinking about Law School

 - Visit the Law School Locator Table created by Boston College, to get an idea of places you might apply.

-- Register with the UNH Prelaw Committee to receive updates on guest speakers and events at UNH.
+- Register with the UNH Pre-Law Office to receive updates on guest speakers and events at UNH.

 - Network, in person!
 Attend an LSAC Forum, law school fairs, and visit any law school you can to just walk around and chat!
 A good handshake and professional social skills are still valued.
-And send a thank you note each the school after any contact whatsoever.
+Send a thank you note to each school after any contact whatsoever.

 - Meet with practicing attorneys and law school graduates, and ask them about their education and career.
-Join the UNH Alumni in Law & Government group on LinkedIn, and conduct informational interviews.
+Join UNH alumni groups, and conduct informational interviews.